Fountains Abbey: Consolidation

 According to archaeologist Glyn Coppack, after Henry Murdac was elected abbot in 1143 the small stone church and timber claustral buildings were replaced; the new church was similar in plan to the church at Vauclair Abbey that Murdac had previously commissioned.
 Within three years an aisled nave had been added to the stone church, and the first permanent claustral buildings, built in stone and roofed in tile, had been completed.

 In 1146 an angry mob, annoyed at Murdac because of his role in opposing the election of William FitzHerbert as archbishop of York, attacked the abbey and burned down all but the church and some surrounding buildings.
 The community recovered swiftly from the attack and founded four daughter houses.
 Henry Murdac resigned as abbot in 1147 upon becoming archbishop of York.
-He was replaced first by Maurice, Abbot of Rievaulx (1147-8), then, on the resignation of Maurice, by Thorald (1148–50).
-Thorald was forced by the now archbishop, Henry Murdac, to resign after two years in office.
+He was replaced first by Maurice, abbot of Rievaulx (1147–8), then, on the resignation of Maurice, by Thorald (1148–50).
+Thorald was forced by Murdac, now archbishop, to resign after two years in office.

-The next abbot, Richard, who held the post until his death in 1170, restored the abbey's stability and prosperity.
-During his 20 years as abbot he supervised an extensive building programme that involved completing repairs to the damaged church and building more accommodation for the increasing number of recruits.
-At his death, the chapter house was completed, and the new church almost finished.
+The next abbot, Richard, restored the abbey's stability and prosperity.
+During his twenty years as abbot he supervised an extensive building programme that involved completing repairs to the damaged church and building more accommodation for the increasing number of recruits.
+At his death in 1170 the chapter house was complete and the new church almost finished.
 The work was continued by his successor, Robert of Pipewell.
-Pipewell was considered a benevolent and virtuous abbot by William Grainge, writing in the nineteenth century.

 The next abbot was William of Newminster, a noted ascetic, who presided over the abbey from 1180 to 1190.
 He was succeeded by Ralph Haget, who had entered Fountains at the age of 30 as a novice after pursuing a military career.
 Prior to his abbacy at Fountains, from 1182 to 1190/1 he was abbot of Kirkstall Abbey.
 During the European famine of 1194 the abbey provided support for six months to local people in the form of food, shelter and spiritual care.
 Famine was joined by the spread of disease, and the abbey helped those who needed treatment.
-During the late thirteenth and early fourteenth centuries, the north of England was subject to increased taxation, Fountains Abbey included.
-According to William Grainge, writing in Annals of a Yorkshire Abbey: A Popular History of the Famous Monastery of Fountains, the taxation of temporal goods had reduced from £343 in 1292, to £243 in 1318.
-Grainge interprets this reduction as evidence for detriment to the estate of the abbey.
-By 1330s, the abbey was no longer working to surplus, but having to borrow money.

-During the first half of the 13th century Fountains increased in reputation and prosperity under the next three abbots, John of York (1203–1211), John of Hessle (1211–1220) and John of Kent (1220–1247).
+During the first half of the 13th century Fountains increased in reputation and prosperity under John of York (1203–1211), John of Hessle (1211–1220) and John of Kent (1220–1247).
 These three abbots managed to complete another expansion of the abbey's buildings, which included enlarging the church and building an infirmary.